 I have determined that the selected plan conforms to the applicable State Implementation Plan (SIP).
 The Environmental Protection Agency had no adverse comments under their Clean Air Act authority.
-No negative comments from the air quality management district were received during coordination of the draft environmental assessment.
 The selected plan would comply with Section 176 (c)(1) of the Clean Air Act Amendments of 1990.